pangeo-data/pangeo/docs/index.rst

 Pangeo is first and foremost a community promoting open, reproducible, and scalable science.
 This community provides documentation, develops and maintains software, and deploys computing infrastructure to make scientific research and programming easier.
-Pangeo's community has constructed a software ecosystem that consists of existing open source software like numpy, pandas, xarray, and dask.
+The Pangeo software ecosystem involves open source tools such as xarray, iris, dask, jupyter, and many other packages.
-Below there are guides for finding and working with publicly available data using open source software.
-For developers and IT professionals, there are instructions for developing cluster or cloud-based infrastructures; making new resources available to the community.
-Pangeo is a work in progress; we welcome people just like you to get involved.
+There is no single software package called "pangeo"; rather, the Pangeo project serves as a coordination point between scientists, software, and computing infrastructure.
+On this website, scientists can find guides for accessing data and performing analysis using these tools.
+Developers and IT professionals can find instructions for deploying cluster or cloud-based infrastructures.
+We welcome you to get more involved by...

 Our Goals
 ^^^^^^^^^